Banner

 The streets of Belladonna are quiet as you slip away from the village, your destination looming large in your mind—the Royal Library.
 The other half of the map, the key to finding Jorsh and stopping whatever madness he’s set in motion, waits within the hallowed walls of the royal archives.
 You’ve heard stories about the magical protections guarding the ancient tomes and relics housed there.
 Nothing you can’t handle, right?

-You slip through the shadows, careful to avoid the royal guards patrolling the grounds.
 Each step closer to the grand entrance feels like a gamble.
-You remember the Elder's words about the map, how dangerous it is if it falls into the wrong hands.
+You remember Onyx’s words about the map, how dangerous it is if it falls into the wrong hands.
 If Jorsh has one half, it means he’s already ahead of you.
 The thought makes your pulse quicken.
 You have to get the other half before he does.

 The Library looms before you now, its towering oak doors inscribed with runes that pulse faintly in the moonlight.
 You take a deep breath, steeling yourself.
 This is it.